Cast your mind back to being 12.

 But let’s say you leave us unexpectedly early with the whole €250,000 left on the mortgage.

-In this scenario, the Life Insurance won’t leave any spondoolies to your family.
+In this scenario, the Life Insurance won’t leave any spondoolies to your family as the full 250k would be required to clear the mortgage.

-That’s why it’s so dangerous to use life insurance to cover a mortgage.
+That’s why it’s dangerous to use life insurance to cover a mortgage.
+Your family may end up with nothing if you shuffle off early.

 Instead, buy two policies: